-We definitely learned a lot during the crossing itself and "boat searching” experience.
+I definitely learned a lot during the crossing itself and my “boat searching” experience!

-Of course we learned a lot about sailing and the nautical world, which is fascinating.
-But I think, we learned even more about ourselves and our perspective on life than anything else.
+Of course, I learned a lot about sailing and the nautical world, which is fascinating.
+But I think that I learned even more about myself and my perspective on life than anything else.

-Indeed, I realized, a lot of our behavior or reactions during the process of looking for a boat or while being on the boat, reflect our attitude towards life and how we were living so far.
+Indeed, I realized that a lot of my behavior or reactions during the process of looking for a boat or while being on the boat, reflects my attitude towards life, and how I am living so far.

 This might sound very abstract, but concretely speaking this would narrow down to:

 - Enjoy the present moment, and never let your “final goal” dominate all your thoughts and behavior;

 - The most remember worthy souvenirs are those that happen unplanned and spontaneously;